Skip to content

 Following the death of Jesus Christ, wicked people persecuted and killed many Church members.
 Other Church members drifted from the principles taught by Jesus Christ and His Apostles.
 The Apostles were killed, and priesthood authority — including the keys to direct and receive revelation for the Church — was taken from the earth.
 Because the Church was no longer led by priesthood authority, error crept into Church teachings.
 Good people and much truth remained, but the gospel as established by Jesus Christ was lost.
 This period is called the Great Apostasy.

-And let us not fail to note that Joseph Smith was quick to give himself the credit for this amazing restoration, in spite of it being “revealed to him by god.”
+Let us not forget that Joseph Smith was quick to credit himself for this amazing restoration, in spite of it being “revealed to him by God.”

 I have more to boast of than ever any man had.
 I am the only man that has ever been able to keep a whole church together since the days of Adam.
 A large majority of the whole have stood by me.
 Neither Paul, John, Peter, nor Jesus ever did it.
 I boast that no man ever did such a work as I. The followers of Jesus ran away from Him; but the Latter-day Saints never ran away from me yet.
 (Joseph Smith, History, 6:19)